unripelo/autoYKS/README.md

 # autoYKS

-just randoom c++ plus from the subject automata
+just random c++ plus from the subject automata

 # note
 do not judge pls </33